fishjam-dev/membrane_rtc_engine/media_events.md

     }
     ```
 ### candidate
-* message informs about ICE candidate
+* this message contains information about ICE candidate which will be sent to the client
 * ```json
     {
         candidate: candidate,